Rin24-C/Food-Delivery-App-Analysis-Project/README.md

 - Actionable insights
     - Increase incentives for delivery riders during summer months.
-    - Lower marketing activities in the morning and afternoon during Ramadan in Pakistan and Bangladesh for religio-cultural reasons.
+    - Lower marketing activities in the morning and afternoon during Ramadan in Pakistan, Bangladesh, and Malaysia for religio-cultural reasons.
       - Increase them for nightly hours only.
-    - Otherwise, maintain current marketing strategies in Pakistan and Bangladesh.
+    - Lowering similar activities in The Philippines during Holy Week could also be applied.
+      - Another strategy is to market/advertise Lent-friendly (e.g. fish, vegetables, fruits) products for customers.

  ### Customer Types: total orders and revenue
 <img width="1498" height="724" alt="Customer Type" src="https://github.com/user-attachments/assets/deeffdfe-fc79-4a01-82a1-da507d8a0fc8" />